I was inspired to write this after reading a post by fellow blogger Thoughts From Jasmine. Check out her blog, she has loads of great stuff on there!

 After I’ve donned my floppy hat and flowing gown, had a few glasses of bubbly and celebrated with family and friends, I’m sure there’ll be a huge sigh of relief.
 Education has been a huge part of my life for so long and now I’m ready to ‘just work’.

 So, first thing’s first, what definitely won’t be happening next is me enrolling on another academic course.
-No way!
-I’m done with writing essays and spending my spare time on Google Scholar looking up references for papers.
-I’ve done my time in the world of academia and want to be able to come home and spend my time on other things.
+I’ve done my time with studying and want to be able to come home and spend my time on other things.

 So what does happen next?